Last updated: July 2026

 Program Number Select (PNS)

 PNS is kinda like RSR, but it interprets the 8-bits as a binary number.
-You don’t have to explicitly set numbers fo each signal, but you can define a base number $shell_cfg.$pns_base
+You don’t have to explicitly set numbers for each signal, but you can define a base number $shell_cfg.$pns_base.
+The naming convention is similar (PNSxxxx) unless you change the prefix with $shell_cfg.$pns_program.

 Style Select

 Style is basically PNS without a naming convention.
-You have to explicitly setup a table that associates a given TP program with the input job number.
+You explicitly setup a table that associates a given TP program with the input job number.

 The bottom line with Program Select methods